openstack-archive/fuel-plugin-watcher/README.md

-# Detached watcher role
+# This repo has moved to OpenDev

-Plugin to deploy watcher on separate node
+It can now be found at [https://opendev.org/x/fuel-plugin-watcher](https://opendev.org/x/fuel-plugin-watcher)